-From his living room in Newcastle, 81-year-old Albert is about to call his granddaughter.
-This happens at tea time every Tuesday and it's important because yesterday Albert forgot his granddaughter's name.
+From his living room in Newcastle, Albert, 81, is about to call his granddaughter.
+This happens at teatime every Tuesday and it's important because yesterday Albert forgot his granddaughter's name.
 In fact, last week he couldn't even remember where she lived.

 But today, Albert has a screen on his lap.
-He sees a reminder to 'Call Charlotte' and photos of her latest diving trip in Dubai pop up.
+He sees a reminder to 'call Charlotte' and photos of her latest diving trip in Dubai pop up.
 Albert touches a picture of his granddaughter's face to video call her.
-When he doesn't want to skype, he presses 'Message Charlotte' and writes a letter instead.
+When he doesn't want to Skype, he presses 'message Charlotte' and writes a letter instead.